Conquistador: Colonization of the Caribbean, Mesoamerica, and South America

 In early 1536, the Adelantado of Canary Islands, Pedro Fernández de Lugo, arrived to Santa Marta, a city founded in 1525 by Rodrigo de Bastidas in modern-day Colombia, as governor.
 After some expeditions to the Sierra Nevada de Santa Marta, Fernández de Lugo sent an expedition to the interior of the territory, initially looking for a land path to Peru following the Magdalena River.
 This expedition was commanded by Licentiate Gonzalo Jiménez de Quesada, who ended up discovering and conquering the indigenous Muisca, and establishing the New Kingdom of Granada, which almost two centuries would be a viceroyalty.
 Jiménez de Quesada also founded the capital of Colombia, Santafé de Bogotá.

 Juan Díaz de Solís arrived again to the renamed Río de la Plata, literally river of the silver, after the Incan conquest.
 He sought a way to transport the Potosi's silver to Europe.
 For a long time due to the Incan silver mines, Potosí was the most important site in Colonial Spanish America, located in the current department of Potosí in Bolivia and it was the location of the Spanish colonial mint.
 The first settlement in the way was the fort of Sancti Spiritu, established in 1527 next to the Paraná River.
 Buenos Aires was established in 1536, establishing the Governorate of the Río de la Plata.

-Africans were also conquistadors in the early Conquest campaigns in the Caribbean and Mexico.
+Africans were also conquistadors in the early conquest campaigns in the Caribbean and Mexico.
 In the 1500s there were enslaved black and free black sailors on Spanish ships crossing the Atlantic and developing new routes of conquest and trade in the Americas.
-After 1521, the wealth and credit generated by the acquisition of the Mexica Empire funded auxiliary forces of black conquistadors that could number as many as five hundred.
+After 1521, the wealth and credit generated by the acquisition of the Aztec Empire funded auxiliary forces of black conquistadors that could number as many as five hundred.
 Spaniards recognized the value of these fighters.

 One of the black conquistadors who fought against the Aztecs and survived the destruction of their empire was Juan Garrido.
 Born in Africa, Garrido lived as a young slave in Portugal before being sold to a Spaniard and acquiring his freedom fighting in the conquests of Puerto Rico, Cuba, and other islands.
 He fought as a free servant or auxiliary, participating in Spanish expeditions to other parts of Mexico (including Baja California) in the 1520s and 1530s.
 Granted a house plot in Mexico City, he raised a family there, working at times as a guard and town crier.
 He claimed to have been the first person to plant wheat in Mexico.